davidlebruce/covid_vaccine_tweets/README.md

 ![img](./images/svm_matrix.png)

-The SVM classifier started out strong and is ultimately the model I used after further tuning with grid search cross validation.
+I also tested with a stochastic gradient descent (SGD) model which had a better fit than the SVM.
+The baseline SVM classifier started out strong and is ultimately the model I used after further tuning with grid search cross validation.

 ![img](./images/gs_matrix.png)